eco-crip learns

 - More Glossary

-I am only interested in the intersection of disability with race, queerness, and liberation work.
-I approach health justice as a process of healing from the dehumanising effects of colonization, imperialism, state-sanctioned violence, and structural oppression.
+I’m specifically interested in the intersection of disability with race, queerness, and liberation work.
+I see health justice as a process of healing from the dehumanizing effects of colonisation, imperialism, state-sanctioned violence, and structural oppression.
+I’m always open to learning about my blind spots